Moving to New York City Alone

 New York is full of single people, so you will be the norm rather than the exception here.
-That being said, New York – especially Manhattan, which is where I have lived all these years – can be a tough place to break into.
-Building a support network when you’re starting from scratch is never easy, especially since everyone is busy with everything New Yorkers tend to do.
-Although there were so many things to do and see and explore when I moved here, making friends took me a little longer than I expected, which was unsettling given I was here alone.
+That being said, it can take time to build a support network, especially since everyone is busy with everything New Yorkers tend to do.
 Today, I am happy to be on the other side of that reality with friends that are truly like family, and Manhattan is home for me now.

-I was fortunate to have a job when I first moved here, and in most ways that was a game changer for me.
-I started working the day after I arrived, and that helped support the decisions I made on where to live and in getting to know my new home.
+Having a job when you first move here can help you navigate decisions like where to live and in getting to know your new home.
 New York can be as expensive as it can be intimidating, so it is very important to have a plan around a job to support you, your budget which will impact your housing options, and the kinds of choices you can make to make the most of everything NYC has to offer.

 Finding a Place to Live